 Invest in energy-efficient technology.

-Another way to reduce your environmental impact is by investing in energy-efficient technology.
+Another way to reduce your environmental impact is by investing in energy-efficient tech marketing.
 From LED lighting to low-energy appliances, there are many options available today that can help slash your energy consumption—and save you money on utility bills at the same time.

 Here are other tips for incorporating eco-friendly messaging into your other marketing-related projects: